cck325/free-style-project/README.md

 HTTP    Status Message
 ----------------------
 200     Sccues
-501     Invalid service: this service does not exist.
 401     Authentication failed: You do not have permissions to access the service.
 401     Invalid API key: You must be granted a valid key.
 503     Service offline: This service is temporarily offline, try again later.